GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 ### Customization at Runtime

 Many views in this SDK can be configured by changing the configuration class inside [TransformStyle](https://github.com/GetStream/stream-chat-android/blob/develop/stream-chat-android-ui-components/src/main/kotlin/io/getstream/chat/android/ui/TransformStyle.kt).
+These transformations will be applied globally, to all `MessageInputView` instances.

-Just change the instance of `messageInputStyleTransformer`.
-Example:
+For example, you can create set up a `messageInputStyleTransformer` like this one to change the input text color:

 ```kotlin
 TransformStyle.messageInputStyleTransformer = StyleTransformer { viewStyle ->